-1. Innovation risks: The inherent uncertainty of bringing any new product or service to market
+• Innovation risks: The inherent uncertainty of bringing any new product or service to market

-2. Environmental patent risks: The ever-present reality that third parties (governments, competitors, etc.) might change the patent system or the relevant technical industry
+• Environmental patent risks: The ever-present reality that third parties (governments, competitors, etc.) might change the patent system or the relevant technical industry

-3. Intrinsic patent risks: Risks that are associated with the patent itself and intrinsic to the patent process
+• Intrinsic patent risks: Risks that are associated with the patent itself and intrinsic to the patent process

 The main way that a patent can be invalidated is through prior art, which can be used to show that the invention was known (lacks “novelty”) or easily derivable (“obvious”) from the state of the art.

-(There are, of course, other ways that a patent can be found invalid, but for brevity, here I’ll focus on prior art.)
+There are, of course, other ways that a patent can be found invalid, but for brevity, here I’ll focus on prior art.

+Sometimes the most relevant prior art emerges only after a patent is granted, which creates a degree of uncertainty during the patent process.
 To reduce the chances of encountering prior art obstacles, use the following tactics:

 • Pre-filing searches and vetting: Be aware of the prior art to the extent possible, and draft claims that avoid the known prior art.
 This can be accomplished by actively searching for, and critically analyzing, the closest prior art before filing patent applications.